goombalab/goombalab.github.io/_posts/2025-07-01-tradeoffs.md

 (As I was writing this post up, Luca Perić released a parallel blog post focused specifically on tokenization and tokenizer-free architectures.
 [Check it out](https://lucalp.dev/bitter-lesson-tokenization-and-blt/)!)

 ### So what happens without tokenization?

 In the modern era of LLMs, there've been astonishingly few papers that have thought about or tried to address this problem.
 It's hard to even find trustworthy benchmarks about the performance of tokenizer-free models.

 So here's a plot from our upcoming paper where we carefully ran standard architectures on byte-level language modeling (essentially, treating each English character as a separate token).
-(Note: Byte-level modeling was first attempted by [MambaByte](https://arxiv.org/abs/2401.13660) <d-cite key="wang2024mambabyte"></d-cite> from Sasha Rush's group.
+(Note: Byte-level modeling with Mamba was first attempted by [MambaByte](https://arxiv.org/abs/2401.13660) <d-cite key="wang2024mambabyte"></d-cite> from Sasha Rush's group.
 This is a reproduction.)

-{% include figure.liquid loading="eager" path="assets/img/2025-07-09-tradeoffs/bpb_curve.png" caption="Byte-level models trained on FineWeb-Edu (context length 8192).
+{% include figure.liquid loading="eager" path="assets/img/2025-07-08-tradeoffs/bpb_curve.png" caption="Byte-level models trained on FineWeb-Edu (context length 8192).
 Sliding window attention (width=1024) is FLOP matched to Mamba, while global attention uses $2\times$ the FLOPs." %}

 There are a number of implications here that most LLM researchers I've talked to find surprising.

-The first thing to note is that, perhaps not surprisingly, the SSM performs *much* better than the FLOP-matched Transformer.
-Most people expect this because byte sequences are much longer than BPE-token sequences, and the quadratic complexity of Transformers kicks in.
+The first thing to note is that the SSM performs *much* better than the FLOP-matched Transformer.
+This might not seem surprising to many because byte sequences are much longer than BPE-token sequences, and the quadratic complexity of Transformers kicks in.

 But as I said earlier, the weakness of Transformers is not (just) about efficiency, but about modeling power.
-And what's notable about this plot (in particular, focusing on global attention) is that **when matching for *data* instead of compute, allowing the Transformer to use many more FLOPs, the SSM still outperforms it significantly**!
+And what's notable about this plot (in particular, focusing on global attention) is that **when matching for *data* instead of compute, allowing the Transformer to use many more FLOPs, the SSM still outperforms it consistently**!<d-footnote>This plot is the result after we specifically tuned for the global Transformer baseline; In other settings (e.g. different combinations of network width/depth/optimizer hyperparameters), there was a much larger gap between Mamba and global attention.</d-footnote>

-For contrast: if we compared these models on the *exact same data, but tokenized*<d-footnote>This experiment used sequences of 8k characters, which would be roughly 2k tokens long.</d-footnote>, their perplexity curves would look approximately the same (or the Transformer would be slightly better).
+For contrast: if we compared these models on the *exact same data, but tokenized*<d-footnote>This experiment used sequences of 8k characters, which would be roughly 2k tokens long, a standard length.</d-footnote>, their perplexity curves would look approximately the same (or the Transformer would be slightly better).
 So keeping the *same models* and the *same data*, but simply untokenizing the inputs, simultaneously **lets the Transformer use much more compute** but also **decreases its performance relative to the SSM**.

-{% include figure.liquid loading="eager" path="assets/img/2025-07-09-tradeoffs/dna_scaling.png" %}
+{% include figure.liquid loading="eager" path="assets/img/2025-07-08-tradeoffs/dna_scaling.png" %}

 Here's another example.
 This plot is from the original Mamba paper, where we showed that Mamba scaled substantially better than Transformer out-of-the-box on DNA language modeling.
-Once again, this is a "tokenization-free" language with high resolution input and small vocabulary size (just 4!), and the SSM strongly outperforms the Transformer when *data-matched* (while using less compute).
+Once again, this is a "tokenization-free" language with high-resolution input and small vocabulary size (just 4!), and the SSM strongly outperforms the Transformer when *data-matched* (while using less compute).

 (By the way, I hypothesize that these results for tokenizer-free models would hold for any reasonable variant of SSMs, such as probably most of the [[modern recurrent models](#modern-recurrent-models)].)